I’ve been spending time in Portugal since 2015.

 Over the years we’ve been active in Portugal, we’ve met a lot of people and made a lot of connections.

-We’ve gotten to know this country well.
+We’ve gotten to know this country well… north to south, cities to coast.

-Here at Live and Invest Overseas, we’re famous for our “warts-and-all” approach when presenting opportunities and making recommendations.
+Here at Live And Invest Overseas, we’re famous for our “warts-and-all” approach when presenting opportunities and making recommendations.

 Winters in some places are colder than you might expect for such a sunny place…